 I work with how your child already moves.
 Working in a gentle, playful, non-invasive way, I am looking to invite your child to learn how to move more independently through their own intelligence and sensation.
 I am not finding ways to fix, solve or correct problems.
 With my guidance and expertise, your child is empowered to feel changes through their body; these sensations enable your child to solve their movement challenges.
 My approach is hands-on, using touch.

-I work with children of all abilities, both disabled and non-disabled.
+I work with children of all abilities.

 Sessions generally last 40 minutes and take place on the floor, or a low-padded table, or with the child sitting with their adult.

 I understand the extra needs and requirements that comes with being a parent and carer of a child who requires more support.
 I work closely with the family to ensure sessions compliment already established routines using the toys, objects and symbols which are familiar to your child.

 My Feldenkrais work with disabled children and teenagers is developing from over 17 years of working in family support – working closely with families with disabled children to make every day a little easier.

 Alongside this I have worked with special needs children and young people’s charities, special needs schools and colleges, and in residential homes for young adults with challenging behaviours.
 I have a DBS check, 2018.